-Aloha Racers and welcome to the 2013 Hawaiian Airlines Liberty Challenge, hosted by New York Outrigger.
+Aloha athletes and welcome to the 2015 Hawaiian Airlines Liberty Challenge, hosted by New York Outrigger.

 Each year paddlers from across the globe converge on New York City to take on one of the busiest urban harbors in the world.
-Since its inception 17 years ago, the Hawaiian Airlines Liberty Challenge has been the largest outrigger regatta on the East Coast and consistently attracts top teams from around the world.
+Since its inception, the Hawaiian Airlines Liberty Challenge has been the largest outrigger regatta on the East Coast and consistently attracts top teams from around the world.

 The demands of the Hawaiian Airlines Liberty Challenge are unique among the world’s major outrigger regattas.
 To win, crews not only need to outperform other teams, but they must also successfully navigate the frenetic confusion of commercial, recreational and commuter boat traffic that fills the harbor.
 In addition to large ferries, barges and other boat traffic, the harbor experiences a confluence of different currents that can test even an experienced steersperson.
 Over the course of the race paddlers can expect to experience constantly changing conditions as they cross into different bodies of water.